CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 Identities can be synced with your on premise Active Directory (ADDS)

 ### The multiple ways to Manage Identities
-can manages same thing from multiple portal but some will work on one portal licenses - only from admin
+can manages same thing from multiple portal but some will work on one portal only licenses - only from admin